MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/10/devtools.md

 <!-- Title: When adding a custom device to emulate in DevTools, specify user agent client hints more easily -->
 <!-- Subtitle: We've improved keyboard access when navigating to user agent clients from Settings. -->

-Starting with [Microsoft Edge version 92](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools#user-agent-client-hints-for-devices-in-the-network-conditions-tab), you're able to specify User-Agent Client Hints when defining the user agent string in the **Network conditions** tool or when adding a custom device to emulate in **Settings**.
+Starting with [Microsoft Edge version 92](../05/devtools.md#user-agent-client-hints-for-devices-in-the-network-conditions-tab), you can specify User-Agent Client Hints when defining the user agent string in the **Network conditions** tool or when adding a custom device to emulate in **Settings**.

 In earlier versions of Microsoft Edge, when adding a custom device to emulate from the **Devices** section of **Settings**, selecting the **User agent client hints** button with the keyboard moved focus to the **Add custom device** button and a new device would be added automatically.

 In Microsoft Edge version 95, this issue has been fixed.
-Selecting the **User agent client hints** button now expands into a form where you can specify client hints for the custom device.
+Clicking the **User agent client hints** button now expands into a form where you can specify client hints for the custom device.

 To view the history of this feature in the Chromium open-source project, see [Issue 1243827: User agent client hints form accessibility](https://bugs.chromium.org/p/chromium/issues/detail?id=1243827).